dmbarbour/glas/docs/GlasDesign.md

 To achieve greater scale, a compiler could inject effectful operations via the higher-order namespace.
 This design has some advantages, e.g. it is easy for a compiler to inline effects code.
 However, it is difficult to control without sophisticated static analysis such as abstract, linear, and modal types.

 In my vision, Glas systems favor a request-response channel because they are easy to comprehend, control, and compose.
-Also, they're an excellent fit for live coding applications (see [Glas Applications](GlasApps.md)).
+Also, they're an excellent fit for live coding applications (see *Glas Application Model*).

 ## Language Modules